chpdd/task-planner/README.md

    ```text
    /schedule
    ```
-4. The bot returns an ordered list of tasks for today.
+4. The app returns an ordered list of tasks for today.

 ---